-Nothing wrong with that.
+There’s nothing wrong with that.
 You just have to recognize that this is what everyone else is trying to do as well.

 When you develop rare skills, you put yourself in a position to barter your knowledge and services, and build a reputation based on ability.
-This reputation gets you introduced to more people, and eventually a funny thing happens:
+This reputation gets you introduced to more people and eventually, a funny thing happens:

 People go out of their way to befriend you and introduce you to even more people.